The Golden Wind

-The Golden Wind is a historical novel by American writer L. Sprague de Camp, first published in hardcover by Doubleday in 1969, and in paperback by Curtis in 1972.
+The Golden Wind is a historical novel by American writer L. Sprague de Camp, first published in 1969, and telling the story of the Egyptian Greek seafarers Eudoxus of Cyzicus and Hippalus, who were the first in the Graeco-Roman world to travel by sea from Egypt to India in around 118 BCE.

+It is the fifth and last of de Camp's historical novels, both in order of writing and terms of the historical episode described.

+Publication history

+The novel was first published as hardcover by Doubleday in 1969, and in paperback by Curtis in 1972.
 The book was reissued with a new introduction by Harry Turtledove as a trade paperback and e-book by Phoenix Pick in July 2014.
-It is the fifth and last of de Camp's historical novels, both in order of writing and chronologically.
-The novel has also been translated into German.
+The novel has been translated into German.